• Skip to primary navigation

 Try these tips to get the best results when using an air fryer:

-3. Don’t overcrowd the basket: It is important to leave some space between the food in the air fryer basket to ensure that the hot air can circulate around the food and cook it evenly.
+1. Don’t overcrowd the basket: It is important to leave some space between the food in the air fryer basket so the hot air can circulate around the food and cook it evenly.

-4. Shake the basket: Shaking the basket halfway through the cooking time can help ensure that your food cooks evenly on all sides.
+2. Shake the basket: Shaking the basket halfway through the cooking time can help your food cook evenly on all sides.

-7. Clean your air fryer regularly: Regular cleaning can help ensure that your air fryer operates at its best and that your food doesn’t pick up any off flavors or odors from previous cooking sessions.
+4. Clean your air fryer regularly: Regular cleaning can help your air fryer operate at its best.

 FAQs